-Do you need Nursing Home Abuse and Neglect Lawyers in South Carolina?
+Do You Need Nursing Home Lawyers in South Carolina?

-We represent elderly clients and families who have been victims of:
+We represent elderly clients and the families of elderly loved ones who have been victims of:

 - Bedsores, pressure sores, decubitus ulcers, and infections